julisbf/100-days-of-code/log.md

 **Today's Progress**: Changes on GitHub and Cloud9 for Chingu's project

 **Thoughts:** After tried to setup our GitHub with Cloud9, decided to create a new workspace and start over again.
 At this point, we can do that but later will be difficult.
 Still many stuff to do.
 This is just the beginning

+## R1D52 Jun 01, 2018
+**Today's Progress**: Watched videos to understand how to set up a MERN stack app

+**Thoughts:** It looks that Apollo is a good idea to use with GraphQL for backend.
+Switching from REST to GraphQL

+## R1D53 Jun 03, 2018
+**Today's Progress**: Continue with my exploring of Apollo and GraphQL

+**Thoughts:** Try to find a good way to set up our enviorment in workspace.
+Need to read more.
+Tomorrow I will try to set up the new structure.